Hkey1/bin-coder/README.md

 ## Data Types
 It suport many data types

-### from Node.js Buffer
+### As in Node.js Buffer
 Supports all data types that Node.js Buffer.
 Speed is slightly higher than in Buffer.
+We are using DataView.
 Use readNext${Type} and writeNext${Type}.
 Not read${Type} and write${Type}

 * UInt8